buildcomplete/crypto-capex-timeline-explorer/readme.md

     test_date = test_date.next_month
 end
 ```
-# detect first entry of each coin
+# Detect first entry of each coin
 Find coin birthday, use binary search reducing number of dates to visit from worst case 'diff.to_i => 3836' to worst case 'Math.log2(diff.to_i)=>11.9' lookups pr coin
 ```ruby
 market_cap_50.each { |x|